-A deluge friends and acquaintances began badgering Louis about his likeness to the president almost immediately.
+A deluge friends and acquaintances began badgering Louis about his likeness to the President almost immediately.
 He began to mold himself into a convincing Barack Obama mimic.
 Not long after that, a mutual friend connected him to filmmaker Ryan Murdock, who started work on a documentary about Louis and his life.
 It didn’t take long for major media outlets to come knocking.
 In early 2012, This American Life devoted 40 minutes of a particularly memorable episode to Ortiz and Murdock.
-At the end of the year, the New York Times website presented an op-doc that excerpted the resulting documentary: Bronx Obama.
+At the end of the year, the New York Times presented an op-doc on their website that excerpted the resulting documentary: Bronx Obama.

-When I meet Ryan and Louis for brunch in a downtown Toronto restaurant, Louis’s similarity to the 44th president of the United States is almost disturbing: He possesses Barack’s congenial smile, slender build, substantial ears, and even has a similarly located mole (it’s Sharpied on, but convincing nonetheless).
-He speaks with a heavy Bronx accent and demeanor that is part seen-it-all street veteran and part reserved paternal figure.
+When I meet Ryan and Louis for brunch in a downtown Toronto restaurant, Louis’s similarity to the 44th President of the United States is almost disturbing: He possesses Barack’s congenial smile, slender build, substantial ears, and even has a similarly located mole (it’s Sharpied on, but convincing nonetheless).
+He speaks with a heavy Bronx accent and demeanour that is part seen-it-all street veteran and part reserved paternal figure.

-During our 90-minute conversation, steady streams of excited onlookers eager to pose for a picture with “the president” interrupt us.
-No bystander interaction tops the one we share with our waitress, a buoyant young woman in her early 20s who is so taken aback by Louis’s likeness to the president that she appears faint.
-“I’m serving the president!” she says, wonder palpable in her voice before rushing to the kitchen.
-Louis, Ryan, and I have a brief debate about whether or not she actually believes he’s the president, before deciding that she was most likely playing along.
+During our 90-minute conversation, steady streams of excited onlookers eager to pose for a picture with “the President” interrupt us.
+No bystander interaction tops the one we share with our waitress, a buoyant young woman in her early 20s, who is so taken aback by Louis’s likeness to the President that she appears faint.
+“I’m serving the President!” she says, wonder palpable in her voice, before rushing to the kitchen.
+Louis, Ryan and I have a brief debate about whether or not she actually believes he’s the President, before deciding that she was most likely playing along.
 Five minutes later, when our waitress returns, she approaches us with a facial expression that falls somewhere between confused and skeptical.
-“Wait, that’s not actually the president,” she says, mistrustfully, before we explain who Louis is and why we’re meeting.
+“Wait, that’s not actually the President,” she says, mistrustfully, before we explain who Louis is and why we’re meeting.

 VICE: Does that happen often?